NetApp/trident/docs/reference/tridentctl.rst

     delete      Remove one or more resources from Trident get         Get one or more resources from Trident help        Help about any command
-    install     Install Trident
+    import      Import an existing resource to Trident install     Install Trident
     logs        Print the logs from Trident
     uninstall   Uninstall Trident
     update      Modify a resource in Trident
+    upgrade     Upgrade a resource in Trident
     version     Print the version of Trident

   Flags: